umbraco/UmbracoDocs/Documentation/Installation/system-requirements.md

 ###Umbraco 7.x.x

 * IIS 7+ (II6 may still work but is untested)
-* SQL CE, SQL Server 2008 and higher
+* SQL CE, SQL Server 2008 and higher or MySQL
 * ASP.NET 4.5 Full-Trust
 * Ability to set file permissions to include create/read/write (or better) for the user that "owns" the Application Pool for your site (NETWORK SERVICE, typically)